Muhammad0602/First-Capstone-Project/README.md

 I would like to thank everyone who helped me to finish this project, without whom it would be very difficult.
+The design of this project was taken from a creative designer `Cindy Shin`.
+You can visit her profile https://www.behance.net/adagio07

 <p align="right">(<a href="#readme-top">back to top</a>)</p>